Utah monolith

 Utah state biologists discovered the monolith in November 2020 during a helicopter survey of wild bighorn sheep.
-Within days of its discovery, members of the public found the pillar using GPS mapping software and made their way to the remote location.
+Within days of its discovery, members of the public found the pillar and made their way to the remote location by using GPS mapping software and cross referencing data with the likely flight path of the survey team.
 Following intense media coverage, it was covertly removed on November 27, 2020, by four residents of Moab, Utah.
 After nearly a month in their possession, the monolith was given to the Bureau of Land Management and is currently in their custody.

-Following the discovery of the monolith, over two hundred similar metal columns were erected in other places throughout the world, including elsewhere in North America and countries in Europe and South America.
+Following the discovery of the monolith, over two hundred similar metal columns were erected in other places throughout the world, including elsewhere in North America and countries in Europe, South America and Australia.
 Many were built by local artists as deliberate imitations of the Utah monolith.

 Discovery

-On November 18, 2020, state biologists of the Utah Division of Wildlife Resources were in southeastern Utah carrying out a survey of bighorn sheep from a helicopter when one of the biologists spotted the pillar and told the pilot, Bret Hutchings, to fly over the location again.
+On November 18, 2020, wildlife officials with the Utah Division of Wildlife Resources were in southeastern Utah conducting a survey of bighorn sheep from a helicopter piloted by the Utah Department of Public Safety (DPS).
+While flying over a slot canyon in a remote area, one of the wildlife officials spotted a metal pillar and told the pilot, Bret Hutchings, to fly over the location again.
 Hutchings described the moment:

-Hutchings noted that the object appeared man-made, and had been planted in the ground instead of being dropped from the sky.
+Hutchings said that the pillar looked manmade and had been "firmly planted in the ground".
+Hutchings added: "We were kind of joking around that if one of us suddenly disappears, then the rest of us make a run for it."

-On November 20, the Utah Department of Public Safety (DPS) posted a photo of the pillar on Instagram.
-On November 23, the DPS released videos and photographs of the object, but not its exact location, on their website saying: "DPS Aero Bureau Encounters Monolith in Red Rock Country".
+On November 20, the Utah DPS posted a photo of the pillar on Instagram.
+On November 23, the Utah DPS released videos and photographs of the pillar on their website but did not disclose the pillar's location, citing safety concerns.